 - No other paper was written during the conference.

-The Erdos number of C at the end of the conference was
+How many participants had the same Erdos number at the beginning of the conference